Golden Coach (Netherlands): Controversy over artwork

 In 2011, MPs Harry van Bommel and Mariko Peters suggested removing the left panel, portraying Hulde der Koloniën (Tribute from the colonies).
-According to activists, the panel showed half-naked slaves making gestures of submission to the royal house.
+According to activists, the panel showed half-naked slaves in gestures of submission to the royal house.
 Historians, on the other hand, stated that the scene does not depict slaves or the royal family, nor is it a glorification of the colonies.
 The panel shows the relations with the colonies at that point and, according to historian Susan Legêne of the Vrije Universiteit Amsterdam, refers to the discussion about the Dutch Ethical Policy that focused on a moral vocation that the Netherlands should feel towards the people in the colonies.

+Modern use

-After the Golden Coach was renovated, it was displayed in a glass box on the courtyard of the Amsterdam Museum from June until November 2021.
+After the Golden Coach was renovated, it was displayed in a glass display case on the courtyard of the Amsterdam Museum from June until November 2021.
 In six surrounding halls were expositions of the history of the Golden Coach.
 There was also a study room for debate.

 On 13 January 2022, King Willem-Alexander announced that he would not ride in the coach until all citizens feel they are equal and given fair opportunities.

+The carriage is stored at the Royal Stables.